axelarnetwork/webdocs/docs/roles/dev/gmp/local-dev.md

 # Develop on your Local Machine

-We've developed a tool called [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev) to help you start developing a cross-chain dapp on your local machine very easily.
-It provides you a set of utility functions including:
+We've developed a tool called [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev) to help you get started on develop a cross-chain dapp on your local machine very easily.
+The tool provides you a set of utility functions including:

 1. A function to create an evm-based blockchain
 2. A function to deploy a smart contract